vighneshbirodkar/corner_chess/README.md

 are stored as png files in `img/chesspieces/`.

 ### Minimum number of moves to check
-Edit the variables `minTurnsBeforeCheckBlack` and  `minTurnsBeforeCheckWhite` to configure how many turns each color has to wait before placing their opponent in check.
+Edit the variables `minTurnsBeforeCheckBlack` and  `minTurnsBeforeCheckWhite` in `js/cornerchess.js` to configure how many turns each color has to wait before placing their opponent in check.